-Mental Health Services include psychological and psychiatric treatment and counseling services offered to individuals with a diagnosed mental illness, conducted in a group or individual setting, based on a detailed treatment plan, and provided by a mental health professional licensed or authorized within the State to provide such services, typically including psychiatrists, psychologists, and licensed clinical social workers.
+Mental Health Services are the provision of outpatient psychological and psychiatric treatment and counseling services offered to individuals with a diagnosed mental illness, conducted in a group or individual setting, based on a detailed treatment plan, and provided by a mental health professional licensed or authorized within the State to provide such services, typically including psychiatrists, psychologists, and licensed clinical social workers.

-STANDARD MEASURE

-9.0 Se rvice-Specific Requirements

-9.1 Agency will provide the following services: Individual Therapy/counseling is defined as 1-on-1 or family-based crisis intervention and/or mental health therapy provided by a licensed mental health practitioner to an eligible HIV positive or HIV/AIDS affected individual.
+STANDARD MEASURE vice-Specific Requirements Agency will provide the following services: Individual Therapy/counseling is defined as 1-on-1 or family-based crisis intervention and/or mental health therapy provided by a licensed mental health practitioner to an eligible HIV positive or HIV/AIDS affected individual.
 Support Groups are defined as professionally led (licensed therapists or counselor) groups that comprise HIV positive individuals, family members, or significant others for the purpose of providing emotional support directly related to the stress of caring for an HIV positive person.
-Mental health services include Mental Health Assessment, Treatment Planning, Treatment Provision, Individual psychotherapy, Family psychotherapy, Conjoint psychotherapy, and Group psychotherapy, Drop-In Psychotherapy Groups, and Emergency/Crisis Intervention.
+Mental health services include Mental Health Assessment; Treatment Planning; Treatment Provision; Individual psychotherapy; Family psychotherapy; Conjoint psychotherapy; Group psychotherapy; Drop-In Psychotherapy Groups; and Emergency/Crisis Intervention.
 Also included are Psychiatric medication assessment, prescription and monitoring and Psychotropic medication management.
 General mental health therapy, counseling and short-term (based on the mental health professionals judgment) bereavement support is available for non-HIV infected family members or significant others.
 Program's Policies and Procedures indicate compliance with expected Scope of Services.
-Documentation of provision of services compliant with Scope of Services present in client files.
+Documentation of provision of services compliant with Scope of Services present in client files. wice-Specific Requirements Scope of Work Agency will provide the following services: Individual Therapy/counseling is defined as 1-on-1 or family-based crisis intervention and/or mental health therapy provided by a licensed mental health practitioner to an eligible HIV positive or HIV/AIDS affected individual.
+Support Groups are defined as professionally led (licensed therapists or counselor) groups that comprise HIV positive individuals, family members, or significant others for the purpose of providing emotional support directly related to the stress of caring for an HIV positive person.
+Mental health services include Mental Health Assessment; Treatment Planning; Treatment Provision; Individual psychotherapy; Family psychotherapy; Conjoint psychotherapy; Group psychotherapy; Drop-In Psychotherapy Groups; and Emergency/Crisis Intervention.
+Also included are Psychiatric medication assessment, prescription and monitoring and Psychotropic medication management.
+General mental health therapy, counseling and short-term (based on the mental health professionals judgment) bereavement support is available for non-HIV infected family members or significant others.